san0808/ForestFIre_XGBoost/README.md

 2. **API Endpoint ([main.py](https://github.com/san0808/ForestFIre_XGBoost/blob/main/backend/main.py)):**
    - The trained model is loaded.
-   - An API endpoint `/predict/` is exposed which takes a list of features as input and returns the predicted area of the forest fire.
+   - An API endpoint `/predict/` is exposed, which takes `temp`, `RH`, `rain`, and `wind` as input, calculates additional features like FFMC, DMC, ISI, and DC, and returns the predicted area of the forest fire.
 If the predicted area is greater than 0.26 hectares, it classifies it as "Fire"; otherwise, "No Fire".

 ## Making Requests using FastAPI's Swagger UI